run-z/rollup-plugin-unbundle/README.md

 - `importerId` - The identifier of the module doing the import, if known.

-- `resolveImporter()` - Resolves the module doing the import.
+- `resolveImporter()` - Asynchronously resolves the module doing the import.

   Either the importer module, or resolution root when the former is missing.

-- `resolveModule()` - Resolves the module in question.
+- `resolveModule()` - Asynchronously resolves the module in question.

-- `isExternal()` - Checks whether the module should be bundled or not according to default plugin logic.
+- `isExternal()` - Asynchronously checks whether the module should be bundled or not according to default plugin logic.

   This can be used to retain the default plugin functionality for some modules.